 I’m from California, and my loyalty to the Bay Area is such that I’ve sometimes only half-jokingly said that I would be in favor of Northern California seceding so that Los Angeles isn’t a part of us anymore.
 Sometimes, people ask, “But where are you really from?”
 I was born in California!
 And yes, racists and xenophobes, I know what you’re asking, and the answer is Hong Kong!
 My family is from Hong Kong!

 I feel most at home reporting on religion (though the book was my first—and will probably be my only—major project on faith and sexuality, because you should see the emails people send you when you write about this stuff).
 My denominational history suggests that I have led a life of ecclesiastical promiscuity.
 My grandfather was a Baptist preacher, my uncle still is one, and my family is full of Sunday-school teachers, church pianists and organists, deacons, and the like.
 My high school was an allegedly nondenominational Christian one, though its roots were in the Christian Reformed tradition and we had some zany Bible classes.
 During my childhood, my family attended Baptist and PCA churches.
 Then, in college, I did the nondenominational-evangelical thing.
 In grad school and afterward, I went Anglican (I was living in England, so it seemed like the locally appropriate thing to do) and then stopped doing church altogether.
-Today, I call the Reformed Church in America (RCA) home; I divide my church time between Old First Reformed Church in Brooklyn, New York, and I am a candidate for ordination as a minister of Word and sacrament in the RCA’s Rockland-Westchester Classis.
+Today, I call the Reformed Church in America (RCA) home.
+I was ordained an elder at Old First Reformed Church in Brooklyn, New York, and I am a candidate for ordination as a minister of Word and sacrament in the RCA’s Rockland-Westchester Classis.
 Some days, I believe in God; other days, I want to believe in God.